 Nationally watched questions on pandemic, race on ballot

-Voters in Pennsylvania will weigh in on nationally watched questions on Tuesday's primary ballot, questions stemming from Republican dissatisfaction over shutdowns ordered by Gov. Tom Wolf during the pandemic and worries over whether federal judges appointed by former President Donald Trump will roll back civil rights protections.
+Votes are beginning to be counted Tuesday in Pennsylvania's primary election, featuring nationally watched questions stemming from Republican dissatisfaction over shutdowns ordered by Gov. Tom Wolf during the pandemic and worries over whether federal judges appointed by former President Donald Trump will roll back civil rights protections.

+Polls closed at 8 p.m. in an odd-year primary election whose turnout is historically under 20%.

-Republican lawmakers across the country are rolling back the emergency powers that governors wielded during the COVID-19 pandemic, and Pennsylvania is in the unique position of being the first to take the question to voters.
+Republican lawmakers across the country are reeling in emergency powers that governors wielded during the COVID-19 pandemic, and Pennsylvania is in the unique position of being the first to take the question to voters.

 Two questions seek to limit a governor’s emergency disaster declarations and put more power in the hands of lawmakers.
 They ask voters to end a declaration after 21 days and to give lawmakers the sole authority to extend it or end it at any time with a simple majority vote.